 The Wood And Shop Traditional Woodworking School is a center for educating beginner and advanced woodworkers, featuring a broad range of classes and instructors.
-The school is located just outside historic Charlottesville, Virginia, and is just 18 minutes away from the Shenandoah National Park.
+The school is located just outside historic Charlottesville, Virginia (the closest woodworking school of it’s kind near the metro Washington DC area) and is just 18 minutes away from the Shenandoah National Park.
 The school focuses mostly on using historical hand tools, but also incorporates modern techniques and modern styles.
 But one thing remains constant here: traditional quality and craftsmanship.
-Below is a list of classes currently offered at the school:
+Below is a list of classes currently offered at our woodworking school:

 Here at the Wood And Shop Traditional Woodworking School we feature some incredible woodworkers who also possess great teaching ability.
 Below are short bios of the teachers we have lined up for classes.
 If you feel like you’d be a good fit for teaching here, drop us a line here.